clsaiko/fylkir_powers/README.md

 Below are the powers that require the Supernatural Events game rule to be active.

 ### Fylkir Self Decisions
-**Cure Illness** - Removes an illness or disease from a member of the faith, in exchange for 75 piety.
+**Cure Illness** - Removes an illness or disease from a member of the faith, in exchange for 50 piety.

-**Calm Mind** - Remove lunacy, possession, depression, or stressed from a member of the faith, in exchange for 75 piety.
-Additionally lisp and stutter are added, as maladies of the mind.
+**Calm Mind** - Remove lunacy, possession, depression, or stressed from a member of the faith, in exchange for 50 piety.
+Lisp and stutter are included, as well, as maladies of the mind.

-**Heal Body** - Heal a wound or disfigurement from a member of the faith, in exchange for 100 piety.
+**Heal Body** - Heal a wound or disfigurement from a member of the faith, in exchange for 75 piety.

-**Heal Defect** - Remove a defect or aberration trait from a member of the faith, in exchange for 200 piety.
+**Heal Defect** - Remove a defect or aberration trait from a member of the faith, in exchange for 100 piety.

-**Extend Life** - Extend the life of a member of the faith by two years, in exchange for 250 piety, and a year of the Fylkir's own life.
+**Extend Life** - Extend the life of a member of the faith by two years, in exchange for 100 piety, and a year of the Fylkir's own life.

 **Inflict Gloom** - Inflict stressed or depression upon a member of the faith, in exchange for 75 piety.

-**Inflict Madness** - Inflict lunatic or possession upon a member of the faith, in exchange for 100 piety.
+**Inflict Madness** - Inflict lunatic or possession upon a member of the faith, in exchange for 75 piety.

-**Inflict Illness** - Inflict a minor disease (-2 or -3 health) upon a member of the faith, in exchange for 100 piety.
+**Inflict Illness** - Inflict a minor disease (-2 or -3 health) upon a member of the faith, in exchange for 75 piety.

-**Inflict Malady** - Inflict a major disease (-4 health and above) upon a member of the faith, in exchange for 200 piety.
+**Inflict Malady** - Inflict a major disease (-4 health and above) upon a member of the faith, in exchange for 100 piety.

-**Inflict Aberration** - Inflict an aberration or deformity upon a member of the faith, in exchange for 300 piety.
+**Inflict Aberration** - Inflict an aberration or deformity upon a member of the faith, in exchange for 200 piety.

-**Pass Godhood** (NYI) - Pass a trait to the current heir to the Fylkirate.
+**Pass Trait** - Transfer progressively more desirable traits to the current heir of the Fylkirate, every two years.

 ### Startable Event Chains by the Fylkir
 **Forge Magical Weapon** (NYI)